Cosmetic Mole Removal

-Cosmetic mole removal involves safely removing unwanted moles on the skin while minimizing scarring.
+Cosmetic mole removal involves safely removing unwanted moles on the skin while minimizing scarring near the excision.
 It is an outpatient surgical procedure performed at Wall Street Dermatology.
 Dr. Julia Tzu is a surgical and cosmetic dermatologist specializing in cosmetic dermatology involving scar revision, skin reconstruction, and laser treatments.

 Benign moles are a common occurrence found in the majority of the population, and its removal is typically not considered medically necessary.
 However, if you are not pleased with the appearance of your mole or choose to remove it for personal preference, moles can be safely and effectively removed for cosmetic reasons.

 Here at Wall Street Dermatology we can offer expert benign mole removal via an individualized approach.